dp-daly/js-snake/README.md

 ## Description

 Serpens.js is a version of the classic snake arcade game.
-The snake begins moving as soon as the game begins and the player must control its direction using keyboard arrow presses.
+The snake sprite begins moving as soon as the game begins and the player must control its direction using keyboard arrow presses.

-In this version, the snake sprite must eat croissants to grow and pick up speed.
-The more croissants the snake eats the faster it gets, and the more difficult it is for the player to control.
+In this version, the snake must eat croissants to grow and pick up speed.
+The more croissants it eats the faster it gets, and the more difficult it is for the player to control.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.17.52.png)